-Collecting Render from a Virtual Camera#
+Collecting Renders from a Virtual Camera¶

 grab_render_virtual_camera